Atlas Air Logo

 The initial emblem of Atlas Air, introduced at its founding in 1992, was designed to display the power and ambition of this cargo carrier.
 The main design element is the image of the mighty titan Atlas, who supports the globe on his shoulders.
 This symbol was deliberately chosen to represent the company: Atlas, a figure from ancient Greek mythology, is known for his strength and ability to hold up the heavens, a metaphor for the carrier’s task of transporting heavy loads worldwide.

 The emblem’s dark blue background symbolizes space and evokes associations with the company’s vast, grand possibilities.
-This color choice highlights the scale and significance of Atlas Air’s challenges, focusing on the global aspects of the company’s operations.
+This color choice highlights the scale and significance of Atlas Air’s challenges, emphasizing the global scope of the company’s operations.

-Atlas Air’s brand aims to showcase its unique capability to manage long-distance transport, including flights to destinations across the globe.
-The emblem, featuring the titan holding the Earth, effectively and elegantly conveys this idea, highlighting the company’s status and impressive capabilities.
+Atlas Air’s brand aims to showcase its unique capability to manage long-distance transport, including flights to destinations worldwide.
+The emblem, featuring the titan holding the Earth, conveys this idea effectively and elegantly, highlighting the company’s status and impressive capabilities.

 2002 – 2009